wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

   <tbody>
   <tr>
     <td width="50%">
-      <strong>Documentation Improvements</strong>:<br/><br/>
+      <strong>Documentation Improvements</strong>:<p>
       We updated the doc set with information that comes from the Tanzu Observability SaaS Value Engineering team.
-Some information was added, some new doc pages are listed on the right.
+Some information was added, some new doc pages are listed on the right.</p>
     </td>
     <td width="50%">
-      <p>&nbsp;</p>
+      <strong>Read More:</strong>

       <ul>
         <li><a href="optimize_data_shape.html">Optimizing the Data Shape to Improve Performance</a></li>
         <li><a href="missing_data_troubleshooting.html">Troubleshooting Missing Data</a></li>